ocrmypdf/OCRmyPDF/docs/installation.rst

 jbig2enc, pngquant, and unpaper are optional.
 If missing certain features are disabled.
 OCRmyPDF will discover them as soon as they are available.

 **jbig2enc**, if present, will be used to optimize the encoding of monochrome images.
 This can significantly reduce the file size of the output file.
 It is not required.  `jbig2enc <https://github.com/agl/jbig2enc>`_ is not generally available for Ubuntu or Debian due to lingering concerns about patent issues, but can easily be built from source.
-To add JBIG2 encoding, see `Optional: installing the JBIG2 encoder`_.
+To add JBIG2 encoding, see :ref:`jbig2`.

 **pngquant**, if present, is optionally used to optimize the encoding of PNG-style images in PDFs (actually, any that are that losslessly encoded) by lossily quantizing to a smaller color palette.
 It is only activated then the ``--optimize`` argument is ``2`` or ``3``.